anroysko/path-optimizer-site/doc/queries.md

 ### As a user, I want to be able to clear all roads from the hex grid with a single button press
 A purely client-side functionality.
 As such, there are no related SQL-commands

+### As a user, I want to be able to optimize the roads in a certain maps hex grid
+A purely client-side functionality.

 ### As a user, I want to share maps by giving out its URL
 A purely client-side functionality.